llvm/llvm-project/llvm/docs/CommandGuide/llvm-symbolizer.rst

   Print the approximate non-zero line number nearest to an input address.
-  Nearest lookup is performed by querying the line-table structure for an address having non-zero line information with close proxmity.
+  Nearest lookup is performed by querying the line-table structure for an address having non-zero line information with close proximity.

 .. option:: --basenames, -s